GoogleContainerTools/skaffold/docs/community/small-prs.md

 in **Next PRs** section when creating a Pull Request [e.g. here.](https://github.com/GoogleContainerTools/skaffold/pull/2811)

-Finally, please use our best judgement when submitting pull requests.
+Finally, please use your best judgement when submitting pull requests, these rules might not always work for you - we would love to hear that!